TABC Code and Rules

 A calendar of stakeholder meetings, commission meetings and public hearings is maintained on the TABC Agency Meetings and Events page.
 You can also sign up to receive email notifications by registering for the Industry Notifications email list through the agency's Social Media and Email Signup page.

-At the Texas Alcoholic Beverage Commission meeting held May 25, 2023, the board voted to adopt amendments to the following agency rules:
+At the June 24, 2025, Texas Alcoholic Beverage Commission meeting, the board voted to initiate a review of the following rules:

-If you have questions about rules or commission action on rules, email rules@tabc.texas.gov.
+If you have questions about rules or commission action on rules, contact Amada Clopton, Office of General Counsel, at 512-206-3492 or amada.clopton@tabc.texas.gov.